miklschmidt/node-nw-snapshot/README.md

 ## Cool stuff

-node-nw-snapshot comes with a downloader for downloading and extract a specific version of node-webkit.
+node-nw-snapshot comes with a downloader for downloading and extracting a specific version of node-webkit.
 You can use this class in your buildscript for automatically running your app in the version of you choosing.
 Here's an example using gulp:

 ```javascript
 var exec = require('child_process').exec;